Welcome to the second main part of this site.

 Fast forward to a more modern quote….

-”It is difficult to get a preacher to understand something when his salary depends on him not understanding it” – Upton Sinclair (with my variation).
+”It is difficult to get a preacher to understand something when his salary depends on him not understanding it” – Upton Sinclair (with my slight variation!).

 Please skip to the next sub heading now if you dont want…